-You don’t need to prove your knowledge of English if you’re a national of, or if you have completed a qualification equivalent to a UK degree in, any of the countries in the list below.
+You don’t need to prove your knowledge of English if you’re a national of, or if you’ve completed a qualification equivalent to a UK degree in, any of the countries listed below.

 • Antigua and Barbuda